ssarl2/painting_house/painting_house/README.md

 - [ ] When users of posts were deleted, it should still show the posts
 - [ ] Only users can leave comments
 - [x] Encrypt stored password
+- [ ] Tags are not parsed and stored correctly when it's posted